- Insurance Coverage

-I have been told for years, that my legs swell due to the heart failure; they hurt because of arthritis, while the non-healing lesions were result of diabetes.
-Absence of improvement has made me thinking that something must be not right…
+I have been told for years, that my legs swell due to heart failure; they hurt because of arthritis, while the non-healing lesions were a result of diabetes.
+Absence of improvement has left me thinking that something must not be right…

 Unfortunately, your story is all too common.
 Despite the fact that your complaints can be explained by multiple diagnoses, it is much more likely that they are all connected and caused by a single disease.
-In fact, there are certain conditions affecting veins of lower extremities and presenting with dull aches, cramps, brown pigmentation and non-healing lesions turning with time into trophic ulcers.
+In fact, there are certain conditions affecting veins of the lower extremities, some of which are dull aches, cramps, brown pigmentation, and non-healing lesions, which with time, turn into trophic ulcers.
 It would be, therefore, extremely important for you to see a specialist in circulatory disorders, to obtain a correct diagnosis and to proceed with appropriate treatment prior to development of complications.